mike-ward/mike-ward.github.io/_posts/2007-04-24-precodett-fonts-too-small-in-firefox.md

 ---
 layout: post
-title:  PRE/CODE/TT Fonts too small in Firefox
+title: 'PRE/CODE/TT Fonts too small in Firefox'
 ---
 Have you noticed how much smaller the monospaced fonts are in Firefox for the <pre>, <code>, <tt>, <samp> and <kbd> tags?
 There also a bit small in Opera.
 As far as I can tell this is a bug.
 There are some articles that try to explain why this rendering is correct but I don't buy it.
 It just plain looks wrong in my opinion.
 Fortunately, there's an easy fix for this using style sheets.
 Add the following to a style sheet: